 - feeling dizzy or unsteady on your feet, or having difficulty concentrating

-Diphenhydramine cream can sometimes make rashes worse.
+Diphenhydramine cream can sometimes make your rash worse.
 It may also make your skin sensitive to sunlight.

 Serious side effects

-- feel any numbness or pins and needles
+- you feel any numbness or pins and needles

 Serious allergic reaction